OSURoboticsClub/aerial_avionics/flight_controller/README.md

   * High-speed USB
   * More TIM channels and UART buses
   * External SPI and I2C buses
-  * Molex MicroLatch 2mm connectors (more compact than sherlock)
+  * Molex MicroLatch 2mm connectors in place of bulkier sherlock

 v3.4
 ----